gdouzwt/blog/_posts/2020-02-15-inner-class-exercises.md

     }
     ```

-    > P serve as namespace.
+    > P served as namespace.